 Format of the Proposal Narrative: The Proposal Narrative will be submitted as an attachment in JustGrants.
-The attached document should be double-spaced, using a standard 12-point size font; have no less than 1-inch margins; have numbered pages; and should not exceed 20 numbered pages.
+The attached document should be double-spaced, using a standard 12-point size font; have no less than 1-inch margins; have numbered pages; and should not exceed 30 pages.
+Please note: Tables, charts, and graphs included in the proposal narrative can be created in a legible font smaller than 12 point and will count toward the page limit.
 If the Proposal Narrative does not comply with these restrictions, OJP may consider such noncompliance in peer review and in final award decisions.
-It is recommended to include tables, charts, and graphs as an appendix if the narrative exceeds the page limit.